uptimeZERO/OtakuScripts/README.md

 ## FunimationNow to MyAnimeList

-If you are on FunimationNow and want to quickly find the MAL entry to add it to your PTW or Watching list, this script adds a button to search for that anime making the process a lot quicker.
+If you are on FunimationNow and want to quickly find the MyAnimeList entry to add it to your PTW or Watching list, this script adds a button to search for that anime making the process a lot quicker.

 ![](https://i.imgur.com/TTY0cfd.png)

 ## HiDive to MyAnimeList

-If you are on HiDive and want to quickly find the MAL entry to add it to your PTW or Watching list, this script adds a button to search for that anime making the process a lot quicker.
+If you are on HiDive and want to quickly find the MyAnimeList entry to add it to your PTW or Watching list, this script adds a button to search for that anime making the process a lot quicker.

 ![](https://i.imgur.com/R2caDEl.png)